 well as how the AD curve shifts in response to shocks.

-and the Great Recession.
-We give a broad historical
+the Great Recession.
+We give a broad historical overview

-overview of both the Great Depression and the Great
+of both the Great Depression and the Great Recession.

-that both featured "runs" (one on deposits, the other on

-short term funding / repo / commercial paper).
 We

+featured "runs" (one on deposits, the other on short

+term funding / repo / commercial paper).
+We provide some

-provide some specifics on the Great Recession, largely
+specifics on the Great Recession, largely following the

-following the work of Gary Gorton.
-We then use the
+work of Gary Gorton.
+We then use the version of the

-been completed, including a better discussion of probability
+completed, including a better discussion of probability and

-and expectations, with a particular focus on covariance and
+expectations, with a particular focus on covariance and the

-the product of expected values (which is particularly
+product of expected values (which is particularly relevant